 Above Average: Student demonstrates substantial understanding of the essential concepts and processes embodied in the course content.
-Student demonstrates substantial evidence of understanding, reasoning, analytical and communication skills as they apply to specified learning tasks and class discussions.
+Students demonstrate substantial evidence of understanding, reasoning, analytical and communication skills as they apply to specific learning tasks and class discussions.
 Student ranks in the 80-89% range in tests, quizzes, performance assessments, projects and final examinations.